-HRM Five: Driving gender equality
+HRM Five: How to drive gender equality

 Yamini Chinnuswamy offers five important points on everything you wanted to know about HR practices today, but were too afraid to ask.
 Check out previous editions of HRM Five here.